patrickfuchs/buildH/README.md

 Some other commented examples can be found on the [documentation part](https://github.com/patrickfuchs/buildH#documentation).
 There is also a Notebook showing a full analysis on a trajectory of 2500 frames (**TODO**: link to be added).

+**Important**: sometimes, when performing MD, some molecules are split over periodic boundary conditions (PBC). **buildH** takes as input whole structure (pdb, gro, xtc, etc.).
+If broken molecules are supplied, it will most likely generate nonsense results.
+So it is up to the user to take care of making molecules whole before running **buildH** (e.g. by using a tool like *trjconv* in GROMACS).

 Invoking **buildH** with the `-h` flag will display some help to the screen and tell the user which lipids are supported by **buildH**.

 ```